mastapegs/mastapegs/README.md

 # Hello, World! 🌐

-My name is Matthew Pagan, and I'm a RI based Web Developer.
+My name is Matthew Pagan, and I'm a Rhode Island based Web Developer.

 ## My Stack, the JAMStack